AMReX-Astro/Castro/docs_new/source/Verification.rst

 Analysis routines for the Sedov problem are provided in Castro/Diagnostics/Sedov/.
-These routines will average the  solution over angles, using the proper geometric weighting, to produce an average profile as a function of radius.
+These routines will average the Castro solution over angles, using the proper geometric weighting, to produce an average profile as a function of radius.
 The following routines correspond to the inputs files described above: